-- That Boeing establish a process to inform the operators of all Boeing commercial aircraft of changes to the relevant Flight Attendants Manual. - That RYANAIR review their current passenger boarding and disembarking procedures so that assistance is made available to passengers accompanied by children, and those with special needs. - That Boeing review the design of the Boeing 737 forward airstairs with the intention of adding a removable barrier to minimise the possibility of a child falling through the gap between the extendable handrail and its upper platform.
+- That BOEING establish a process to inform the operators of all BOEING commercial aircraft of • changes to the relevant Flight Attendants Manual9. - That Ryanair review their current passenger boarding and disembarking procedures so that assistance is made available to passengers accompanied by children, and those with special needs. - That BOEING review the design of the BOEING 737 forward airstairs with the intention of adding a removable barrier to minimise the possibility of a child falling through the gap between the extendable handrail and its upper platform.

-Subsequently, a number of similar accidents have occurred in Europe (no similar accidents have been reported in the United States, according to the NTSB), in which passengers have fallen from the stairs while boarding or disembarking from a Boeing 737 aircraft.
-However, the respective authorities that carried out the corresponding investigations did not consider it necessary to issue any additional safety recommendations.
-In total, seventeen (17) accidents have occurred since 2010.
+Subsequently, a number of similar events have occurred in Europe (no similar events have been reported in the United States, according to the NTSB), in which passengers have fallen from the stairs while boarding or disembarking from a BOEING 737 aircraft.
+However, the respective authorities that carried out the corresponding investigations did not consider it necessary to issue any additional safety10 recommendations.
+In total, seventeen (17) events have occurred since 2010.
 Several of them occurred in Spain in 2021.

-- Accident occurring on 12 May 2021 (A-020/2021), which occurred after the Boeing 737-8AS aircraft bearing the registration EI-EGA took off from Gothenburg Airport (ESGG), landed at Alicante Airport (LEAL) and parked on stand 16 of the apron.
+- Accident occurring on 12 May 2021 (A-020/2021), which occurred after the BOEING 737-8AS aircraft bearing the registration number EI-EGA took off from Gothenburg Airport (ESGG), landed at Alicante Airport (LEAL) and parked on stand 16 of the apron.
 During disembarkation, a passenger who was carrying two (2) suitcases fell from the top of the front stairs when one of the suitcases became trapped in the staircase, preventing the passenger from grabbing onto the handrail.
 During the fall, the passenger struck another passenger who was standing on the apron.
 The passenger who fell sustained serious injuries.
 The crew stopped the disembarkation via the front stairs and redirected the rest of the passengers towards the rear exit of the aircraft.
+The ground staff provided immediate assistance to the injured passenger, who was subsequently taken to hospital.